scriptbuzz/aws-serverless-api-dynamodb/README.md

 Once the DynamoDB table is deployed, add test items, then invoke the APIs from the respective stage.

-# How to test the deployment:
+# How to test the deployment (the APIs in the example are not live):

 In the DynamoDB table, added key id items: 1,2,3